Pi Network Tools

 mDNS / Bonjour browser

 Discover devices broadcasting on the local network.
-Active IP resolution included.
+Passive IP detection — sender's address read straight from the packet.

 05